Robots (EP): Critical reception

 Robots has received generally positive reviews.
 In a positive review for HotNewHipHop, Mitch Findlay wrote: "Dare I say reminiscent of a new-age OutKast.
 There's no denying that Atlanta is running the game, but EarthGang is quietly making a case that the lyricists having something to say.
 Writing for The Lunchtable Talks, Williams Rivas said, "The EP is a strong show of what the future holds for EarthGang.
-Vulnerability, musical prowess, a respect for hip hop and R&B roots, and an unmatchable chemistry.
+Vulnerability, musical prowess, a respect for hip-hop and R&B roots, and an unmatchable chemistry.
 Since the group’s inception, to their time with Spillage Village, to their present status under the wing of one of the current greatest rappers in the game, Johnny Venus and Doctur Dot are perfecting their craft with each and every venture".
-Pitchfork Media wrote a positive review of the EP and praised "Flickted" as the project's standout track, calling it "an expansive, glistening wash of electric piano infuses their rhymes with warmth and optimism".
+Pitchfork wrote a positive review of the EP and praised "Flickted" as the project's standout track, calling it "an expansive, glistening wash of electric piano infuses their rhymes with warmth and optimism".